 Since 2010, NBYT has served thousands of children and teenagers in school programs, drama classes, and productions.
-In schools and childcare centers throughout Connecticut, NBYT has provided literacy-based programing that promotes social, emotional, and creative development.
+In schools and childcare centers throughout Connecticut, NBYT has provided literacy-based programming that promotes social, emotional, and creative development.
 Programs are based upon National Core Arts Standards, and the curriculum is designed to align with the Common Core State Standards for English and Language Arts.
 All programs include not only processed-based drama activities and some level of performing, but also grade-level appropriate study of the source material—plays, poetry, folktales, or music.
 Creative input through either verbal participation or writing—either original or adapted work—are also encouraged and expected of each child as time allows.
 Physical and vocal warm-ups and exercises are also included and practiced each program day.

 NBYT directors are also available, at no cost, to speak to parent and teacher groups about developing or leading drama programs of their own.
 They can also advise on staffing and producing school theatrical productions at any level.

-Educational and Community outreach Program Offerings
+Educational and Community Outreach Program Offerings

 A sampling of educational outreach programs is listed here.
 Programs may be built and customized to any grade level, group size, or length of time.

 An introductory acting class combines with story-time as children engage in listening, discussing, and performing to better understand the themes of a book.
 They use their bodies, voices, and imaginations to pantomime characters and actions which are included in bringing the chosen book “to life.”